Your Ultimate Guide to Internal Communication

 Lastly, internal communication software makes it easy for any team member to file an incident report.
 One of the best ways to reduce workplace injuries is to get more eyes on problem areas.
 Empower your team and encourage them to immediately report unsafe working conditions when they see them via your internal communications app.

-First, have an internal communication plan.
-Many retailers don't and suffer the consequences.
+First, have an internal communications plan.
+Many companies don't and suffer the consequences.
 How will you contact and engage your team?
 How much information do they need on company policies, processes, and upselling?

 By establishing how communication should happen, the key messages that should be conveyed, and the channels that should be used, you'll ensure that your business runs smoothly.